The district will administer leave that qualifies for Family and Medical Leave Act (FMLA)

 Absent extenuating circumstances, the district will provide the employee notice of the employee's

-for each FMLA-qualifying reason in the applicable 12-month period, and no subsequent notice is
+of leave for each FMLA-qualifying reason in the applicable 12-month period, and no subsequent

-required in the 12-month period unless leave is taken for a different qualifying reason or the
+notice is required in the 12-month period unless leave is taken for a different qualifying reason or

 When the district has enough information to determine whether the leave is being taken for an

-will notify the employee whether a fitness-for-duty certification is required before returning to work
+The district will notify the employee if a fitness-for-duty certification is required before returning

-and, if required, include a list of the essential functions of the employee's position.
-The district will
+to work and, if required, include a list of the essential functions of the employee's position.
+The

-notify the employee of the number of hours, days or weeks that will be counted against the
+district will notify the employee of the number of hours, days or weeks that will be counted against

 retroactively if the retroactive designation will not cause harm or injury to the employee.